 The novel’s narrative is slight: Will Farnaby, an English journalist, is washed up on Pala and is shown around by Dr Robert McPhail, grandson of the original doctor, and his recently widowed daughter-in-law Susila.
 Farnaby, much to his surprise and somewhat against his inclination, is convinced of the merits of Palanese way within a few days – but then Colonel Dipa invades at the young rajah’s invitiation, and the book ends with Farnaby and Susila listening to loudspeakers proclaiming the glory of a Greater Rendang.

 Nearly all of the rest, and it’s not a short book, is Will’s introduction to Pala’s history and culture.
-It is very heavily didactic and is, I’m sure, why I remembered the island more fondly than the novel.
+It is very heavily didactic and I’m sure this is why I remembered the island more fondly than the novel.
 Wikipedia defines Huxley as a ‘writer, novelist, philosopher’ and ‘one of the pre-eminent intellectuals of his time’, and putting his novels second doesn’t seem unfair.
 Most of his mature work was in short nonfiction and (perhaps unexpectedly) in screenwriting – which leads me to a thought that Island might be even better as a movie than as a novel, since Huxley gives us a small cast of well defined characters and the ‘what’ of the island could be simply shown while the ‘why’ is explained in his expertly-written dialogue.

 Be that as it may, Huxley’s utopia impresses me even more now than it did years ago.